fyeqaa/Fyeqa-Geospatial-Analyst/projects/Geospatial/Wildfires-Chios-2025.md

 </a>

+#### Project Overview
+Wildfires in the Mediterranean have intensified due to rising temperatures, prolonged droughts, and changing land use patterns, posing severe ecological and economic threats.Remote sensing enables timely monitoring of fire extent and post-fire vegetation recovery, supporting mitigation and restoration efforts in vulnerable Mediterranean landscapes.

-This project analyzes fire expansion and impacts of the June 2025 wildfire on Chios Island, Greece, using satellite remote sensing data.
+I analyzed fire expansion and impacts of the wildfire on NDVI, using opernicus (Sentinel) and MODIS satellite datA.
 By leveraging Google Earth Engine (GEE) and publicly available satellite datasets, the project visualizes fire progression, burned area, and vegetation health changes.

 ---

 #### Data Sources
-- **Sentinel-2 SR Harmonized (COPERNICUS/S2_SR_HARMONIZED)**
-  Used for high-resolution true color imagery and NDVI calculation.

 - **MODIS Fire Mask (MODIS/061/MOD14A1)**
   Daily fire detection product to track fire progression.